keziei/kubernetes-projects/CKA-Prep/README.md

 This is my personal repository containing study materials, lab configurations, and practice scenarios for the Certified Kubernetes Administrator (CKA) exam preparation.

-## Purpose
-I'm sharing this resource publicly in case it can help others on a similar path.

 ## What's Included

 - Detailed practice scenarios covering all CKA exam domains